Cinula/heritage_housing_issue_app/README.md

 **Fix:** The dataset was preprocessed and saved as smaller files (`X.csv` and `y.csv`), and the trained model was serialized using pickle for faster loading during deployment.

+##### 8. While Using webb App Prediction Tab
+**Bug:** The app will throw an matplotlib.backend_agg.RendererAgg error.
+This is because the web page can not render the simultaneous selected changes of features for prections.

+**Fix:** User has to select the values of selected features one by once to see the predicted house price as with every selection of individual feature it makes a prediction.

 ---

 ## Limitations